4SH3N/Batch-Files/README.md

 The mp4 downloader downloads a youtube video (not tested on other sites) and saves it in .mp4

 no_anime.bat keeps you away from bad influence of anime.

+no_anime_ui.bat does the same thing, however ui version has an awesome user-friendly user interface